ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Base file path

+!!! info ""
-> The base path on disk of the file associated with the Radarr item.
+    The base path on disk of the file associated with the Radarr item.
 When using Docker, this will be the path inside the container.

 - Key: Sonarr.filePath
 - Availability: movies, seasons, episodes